analystfuzail/JEE-Mains-top30/README.md

 # 🎓 JEE Mains Top 30 Ranks (2013–2025) Data Analysis

-A comprehensive data analytics project exploring **JEE Mains results (2013–2025)** to uncover patterns, trends, and insights from India’s most competitive engineering entrance exam.
+This project analyzes the **Top 30 ranks of JEE Mains from 2013 to 2025** to identify ranking trends, top-performing states/institutes, and yearly progress patterns.
-The project leverages **Python, Pandas, and Power BI** for cleaning, visualization, and statistical trend analysis.
+All analysis, cleaning, and visualization were performed using **Microsoft Excel.**

 ---